harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 #Interface Data Structures
 We will refer to several data structures throughout the discussion of user interface design and implementation.
 These are the primary means of storing user input, and are processed by our algorithms to draw designs in 2D and simulate them 3D^[This section only describes the primary data structures necessary for constructing fold and patterns from user input, detecting planes, and determining the relationships between, not the systems for drawing features in 2D or 3D.
-For a discussion of 2D drawing, see Chapter \ref{interface-implementation}, \nameref{interface-implementation}, on page \pageref{interface-implementation}.
+For a discussion of 2D drawing, see Chapter 3, section \ref{interface-implementation}, \nameref{interface-implementation}, on page \pageref{interface-implementation}.
 For a discussion of the algorithms that act on these features, see @mallen.

 ##Edges